 You don’t have to be a real estate agent or professional, but you do need to know something about real estate in order to take a swing at turnkey property investing.
 If you think you don’t have the knowledge or experience, then you might want to consult with someone in your network who sells property or owns multiple properties.
 They probably have a wealth of knowledge and experience they’d gladly share with you.
 You just need to ask.

 If you already know how real estate works and own a property or multiple properties, then you’re not new to this at all.
-You just may not be new to the Memphis real estate market, which is completely okay.
-We’re here to partner with you in Memphis because we’re the experts when it comes to Memphis turnkey properties.
+You just may be new to the Memphis real estate market, which is completely okay.
+We’re here to partner with you because we’re the experts when it comes to Memphis turnkey properties.

 Bring your real estate knowledge and goals here, and we’ll partner with you to make them a reality.